Back to Blog

 Explanation

-Equality of opportunity — often called a 'fair go' — is a core Australian value meaning that what matters is a person's talent, hard work, and character, not their background, gender, or where they were born.
-It does not mean equal outcomes, but equal opportunity to succeed.
+Equality of opportunity, often called a 'fair go', is a core Australian value.
+What matters is a person's talent, hard work, and character, not their background, gender, or where they were born.
+It does not mean equal outcomes, but an equal chance to succeed.

 How should disagreements be resolved in Australia?